-As of September 30, 2023 and September 30, 2022, the Company has recorded deferred taxes on undistributed earnings of foreign subsidiaries.
-The vast majority of these taxes were accrued, in part, because the Company does not meet certain holding period requirements for stock ownership.
-During fiscal year 2024, the Company anticipates that it will meet these requirements at which time approximately \$18.0 million of the accrued balance as of September 30, 2023 will be recorded as a reduction to income tax expense.
+As of September 30, 2024 and September 30, 2023, the Company has recorded deferred taxes on undistributed earnings of its foreign subsidiaries.

-As of September 30, 2023 the Company has recorded valuation allowances of \$31.6 million due to the uncertainty that exists regarding future realizability of certain deferred tax assets primarily for interest expense carryforwards in the U.S. related to limitations on the annual deductibility of such interest, state net operating losses, state tax credits and deferred tax assets related to certain foreign manufacturing operations.
+During fiscal year 2024, the Company recorded a tax benefit of approximately \$16.8 million related to a reversal of taxes on unremitted foreign earnings due to the expiration of certain holding period requirements for stock ownership in its foreign affiliate.
+In addition, the Company recorded a tax benefit of approximately \$28.7 million (before valuation allowance) related to the recognition of deferred tax assets for future amortization deductions and tax credits resulting from tax law changes in Switzerland.
+As of September 30, 2024, the Company has recorded valuation allowances of \$50.2 million due to uncertainty that exists regarding the future realizability of certain deferred tax assets, primarily for interest expense carryforwards in the U.S. related to limitations on the annual deductibility of such interest, annual limitations on utilization of amortization deductions and tax credits in Switzerland, state tax credits and deferred tax assets related to certain foreign manufacturing operations

-As of September 30, 2022, the Company has recorded valuation allowances of \$10.4 million for deferred tax assets related to certain foreign manufacturing operations.
+As of September 30, 2023, the Company has recorded valuation allowances of \$31.6 million due to the uncertainty that exists regarding future realizability of certain deferred tax assets primarily for interest expense carryforwards in the U.S. related to limitations on the annual deductibility of such interest, state net operating losses, state tax credits and deferred tax assets related to certain foreign manufacturing operations.

-The approximate tax reduction related to a tax holiday in Switzerland in which the Company does business is \$2.1 million and \$0.04 impact on diluted earnings per share in fiscal year 2023.
-The tax holiday will expire in 2026.
+The approximate tax benefit related to a tax holiday in Switzerland is \$0.7 million and \$0.01 impact on diluted earnings per share in fiscal year 2024.
+The Company will no longer receive tax benefits from the tax holiday beginning in 2025.

-Tax loss and credit carryforwards consist of approximately \$1.0 million of state income tax credit carryforwards and \$5.6 million net operating loss carryforwards in various jurisdictions.
-Approximately \$1.0 million of net operating loss carryforwards will not expire and the remaining carryforwards expire in varying amounts from 2028 through 2042.
+As of September 30, 2024, the Company had tax loss and credit carryforwards of approximately \$3.1 million of state income tax credit carryforwards, \$6.3 million of Switzerland cantonal tax credit carryforwards and \$3.1 million in net operating loss carryforwards in various jurisdictions.
+Approximately \$0.3 million of net operating loss carryforwards will not expire and the remaining carryforwards expire in varying amounts from 2028 through 2044.